rupeshtiwari/future-blogs/_posts/2022-08-06-azure-vpn-gateway-for-site-to-site-connection.md

 #### Local Network Gateway representing Head Quarter VNet

+The Local Network Gateway(LNG) is a specific object that represents your on-premises location (the site) for routing purposes.
+You give the site a name by which Azure can refer to it, then specify the IP address of the on-premises VPN device to which you will create a connection.

 Local Network Gateway will point to gateway ip address which is the Public IP(PIP) Address of the Head Quarter Network.
 I will assign this ip address later once I create PIP of HQ-Network.

 ```powershell